 Let's start with you!
 When finding out a loved one, a close friend or even a colleague is about to have chemotherapy, as well as thinking about your friend's emotions it is important to address your own feelings.
 It is perfectly okay to feel a range of emotions from sad, angry, scared, or even numb.

 It can be very hard for someone with cancer to ask for and receive support.
-The most important thing is to take your friend’s lead.
-Although we always suggest not to offer advice that the cancer patient really doesn’t want to hear, (you may want to help but unasked for advice in this situation can do more harm than good) do be mindful that dealing with chemotherapy medications and their side effects can be tough and they will need the support of a good friend – YOU.
+The most important thing is to take your friend's lead.
+Although we always suggest not to offer advice that the cancer patient really doesn't want to hear.
+You may want to help but unasked for advice in this situation can do more harm than good.
+Please do be mindful that dealing with chemotherapy medications and their side effects can be tough and they will need the support of a good friend - YOU.